ratanon97/SuperEmitters/README.md

   <img src="ImagesREADME/CERI%20Supply%20Chain%20BFD.png" width = "800" height="286">
 </p>

 The highlighted stages are the considered stages in the project.
 The emissions data from these stages were robust enough to conduct the simulation in this project.
 In the future, it would be desirable to consider other stages as well.
+However, it is beyond the scope of this project to include every stages from the supply chain due to inaccessibility of information

 Economic data for the economic assessment were also collected.
 The considered mitigation equipment are part of the Advanced Research Projects Agency-Energy ([ARPA-E](https://arpa-e.energy.gov/?q=arpa-e-site-page/about)).
 Specifically, the mitigation equipment are under the Methane Observation Networks with Innovative Technology to Obtain Reductions ([MONITOR](https://arpa-e.energy.gov/?q=arpa-e-programs/monitor)) program by ARPA-E. All of the equipment under the MONITOR program were developed by participated companies using innovative technologies for a costs-effection detection of methane emissions within the natural gas supply chain infrastructure.

+The raw data were then pre-processed, appropriate for the input of the statistical emissions model.
+The dplyr package (part of the tidyverse package) was utilised the most in pre-processing data to the desired format.